Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: Further remarks

 \section{Further remarks}

 Let us now discuss our results.
 Some previous works have already considered the question of the electromagnetic radiation in thermal equilibrium in large extra dimensions\cite{Al-Jaber2003,Cardoso:2005cd,Alnes:2005ed}.
 In these works, there appears a generalization of the Stefan-Boltzmann law with a dependence on the spatial dimension, i.e., $R\sim{T^{d+1}}$.
-In our framework, in turn, we have extended these results by introducing the nonlinear behaviour of the electromagnetic field.
-Although there exists an influence of the nonlinearity, which is encoded in the parameter $\epsilon$, the temperature dependence in the radiance presents the same behaviour than the mentioned works.
+In our framework, in turn, we have extended these results by introducing the nonlinear behavior of the electromagnetic field.
+Although there exists an influence of the nonlinearity, which is encoded in the parameter $\epsilon$, the temperature dependence in the radiance presents the same behavior as the mentioned works.
 It can be easily understood by the fact that the temperature dependence in the Stefan-Boltzmann law, for instance, emerges when one performs the integral over the frequencies, which goes to $\nu^{d}$, as one can see from relation (\ref{radianceintegral}).
-The same argument is valid for the energy density and for the thermodynamics quantities as well.
-In this sense, we can conclude that there exists an universal behaviour of the Stefan-Boltzmann law in extra dimensions for electromagnetic theories that hold a linear dependence between the wave frequency $w$ and the momentum $\mathbf{k}$, which goes to $R\sim{T^{d+1}}$.
-Theories in which there appear a distinct relation between the frequency modes and the wave vector, such as $w\sim{k^{n}}$ with $n\ne1$, for instance, would give a different pattern to the Stefan-Boltzman law.
+The same argument is valid for the energy density and the thermodynamics quantities as well.
+In this sense, we can conclude that there exists a universal behavior of the Stefan-Boltzmann law in extra dimensions for electromagnetic theories that hold a linear dependence between the wave frequency $w$ and the momentum $\mathbf{k}$, which goes to $R\sim{T^{d+1}}$.
+Theories in which there appears a distinct relation between the frequency modes and the wave vector, such as $w\sim{k^{n}}$ with $n\ne1$, for instance, would give a different pattern to the Stefan-Boltzman law.

 In Ramos\cite{Ramos:2014mda}, a more physically appealing model was studied.
 In their work, the authors have analyzed the influence of compact extra dimensions in the spectrum energy distribution.
-In the low temperature regime, the blackbody radiation behaves as usual, while at temperatures above the inverse to the size of the compact dimensions, small deviations appear in the spectrum distribution as well as in the energy density, which depends on the dimensionality of the spacetime.
+In the low-temperature regime, the blackbody radiation behaves as usual, while at temperatures above the inverse to the size of the compact dimensions, small deviations appear in the spectrum distribution as well as in the energy density, which depends on the dimensionality of the spacetime.
 Here, the role of the extra dimension emerges in the regime of high temperatures.
 On the other hand, in this regime, the temperature dependence is the same as in non-compact extra dimensions.